Latest Update on Reopening Our Churches

-- and finally, we believe that on-line worship is no less real and our worship of the God who comes among us in the Incarnation will continue in this way.
+• and finally, we continue to deepen our experience that online worship is no less real and are clear that our worship of the God who comes among us in this season of Lenten discipline and the season of Easter joy will continue to strengthen us in the Faith.

 As we prepare to re-open our churches for services, please see below summary documents to read before attending a service in one of our buildings.